PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 But the NSEC(3) RRs should, per RFC4034, already be at the MINIMUM TTL, which means this advice would never actually change the TTL used for the NSEC(3) RRs.

-As a theoretical exercise, consider a TLD `.example` with a SOA like this:
+As a theoretical exercise, consider a TLD named `.example` with a SOA record like this:

 `example.
 900 IN  SOA primary.example. hostmaster.example.
 1 1800 900 604800 86400`

 The SOA record has a 900 second TTL, and a 86400 MINIMUM TTL.
 Negative responses from this zone have a 900 second TTL, but the NSEC(3) records in those negative responses have a 86400 TTL.
-If a resolver were to use those NSEC3s aggressively, they would be considered valid for a day, instead of the intended 15 minutes.
+If a resolver were to use those NSEC(3)s aggressively, they would be considered valid for a day, instead of the intended 15 minutes.

 # Conventions and Definitions